Canada. Transport Canada

 |Alternate Name||Boat operator's licence ; Small vessel licensing|

 |Agency Description||Transport Canada is the federal government department responsible for transportation policies and programs.
 It promotes safe, secure, efficient and environmentally-responsible transportation.|

-All pleasure craft fitted with one or more motors adding up to a total of 10hp (7.5 kW) or more, and primarily kept and maintained in Canada, are required to be licensed or registered * a copy of licence/registration must be carried on board
+Either licensing or registration is required for all pleasure craft fitted with one or more motors adding up to a total of 10hp (7.5 kW) or more, and primarily kept and maintained in Canada * a copy of licence/registration must be carried on board.

 * no fee

-* for more information, forms and instructions see Transport Canada Pleasure Craft Licences: Questions and Answers
+* for more information, forms and instructions see Transport Canada's Pleasure Craft Licences: Questions and Answers here

 * payment of fee required.

 * if the craft is already registered, the vessel’s information can be found online